 You unzip your tent on a cool fall morning.
 As you step out, you have one thought: Coffee.
 You light up your canister stove and crank it up to full blast, but for some reason, it seems to be taking a lot longer to boil water than last evening.
 Is it the lack of caffeine, or is the stove really slower this morning?
 What’s going on?
 Seasoned backpackers will recognize that the pressure has dropped in their fuel canister now that it’s cooler outside.
 A stove’s output relies heavily on its fuel pressure, so when that pressure drops in cooler temperatures, your stove’s output naturally declines.

-But it’s not just cooler temps that can cause this pressure drop.
+It’s not just cooler temps that can cause this pressure drop.
 The mere act of running your stove causes its canister to lose pressure.
-(This is because as fuel vaporizes it cools, which cools the canister down.)
+This is because as fuel vaporizes it cools, which cools the canister down, and why you’ll sometimes see frost accumulate on the outside of the fuel canister.
 This means that each back-to-back pot of water you heat with that same canister will take longer to boil.
 But certain canister stoves—such as MSR’s Reactor and WindBurner Stove Systems, and our ultralight PocketRocket Deluxe—are not nearly as affected by this pressure drop.
-They consistently deliver fast boil times across a range of conditions, from warm afternoons to cool mornings and cold alpine evenings.
+They consistently deliver fast boil times across a range of conditions, from warm afternoons to cold alpine evenings.
 What allows them to do that?

 These stoves feature a tiny component called a pressure regulator—and it makes a huge difference.